Zarkantho/module_data/mongo-2.6.0_generated/storage/storage_layer_structure/README.md

 -------------

 ## Namespace Details
-Class to manage the disk format of the ".ns" files
+Class to manage the disk format of an entry for a single collection in the ".ns" files

 #### Files
 - src/mongo/db/structure/catalog/namespace\_details-inl.h   (mongod, tools, mongos)